 Their further instructions on such matters help resolve the problem in most cases.
 Seeking timely help is essential before things escalate to a life-threatening situation.

 You could stay temporarily with a trusted friend or a close family member who can provide you care and strong support in this fragile state of mind.
-Contact emergency services or access counseling from a counselor to guide you on how to deal with physical abuse.
+Contact emergency services or get help from a relationship therapistto guide you on how to deal with physical abuse.